 Reciprocity law in photography

-Now that you know what steps of light are, let’s look at another very important and practical photographic concept, the law of reciprocity .
+Now that you know what steps of light are, let’s look at another fundamental and practical photographic concept, the law of reciprocity.

-Imagine that to get a correct exposure you need a setting of ISO 100 , speed of 1/60 and f / 4, but either to get more depth of field, to use a slower shutter speed or to lower the ISO sensitivity, you need to reduce the shutter speed to 1/30 without the exposure being affected.
+Imagine that to get a correct exposure, and you need a setting of ISO 100, speed of 1/60, and f / 4.
+Still, to get more depth of field, use a slower shutter speed, or lower the ISO sensitivity, you need to reduce the shutter speed to 1/30 without the exposure being affected.